h5md/h5md/draft.rst

           +-- version

 ``version``
-    An attribute that states the version of the H5MD specification that the file conforms to.
-It is an integer attribute of dimension \[2\], with the first element as the major version number ``1`` and the second element as the minor version number ``0``.
+    An attribute that contains the H5MD file format version that the file conforms to, as an integer of version number ``1``.

 ``author``
     A group that contains metadata on the person responsible for the simulation